anishin-mmorpg/anishin-server/README.md

 You can build the [Anishin Client](https://github.com/anishin-mmorpg/anishin-client) or use the official one by doing the following ...

+* Create an official account, login, create a character, click **Play** and then quit after you've spawned

+* This will download some necessary files that are not distributed with the server yet

 * Add the shard's domain to your *hosts* file

 * On Windows, this is located at C:\Windows\System32\drivers\etc\hosts